I love a good timeline, so here’s mine featuring some career and personal highlights:

 August 12, 1996: The first day of the Republican National Convention in San Diego.

 I ran the tape library for ABC News affiliates.
-It was one of my first experiences of being in the room where it happens.
+It was one of my first experiences organizing and running a tape archive.
 Later that summer, I performed the same role at the Democratic National Convention in Chicago.
+As an intern at ABC NewsOne the summer before, I pulled down ABC World News airchecks from the 1980s to watch for fun, a sign that a career filled with archival news footage would be in my future.

 May 19, 1998: True Life: She’s a Player airs on MTV.